 Common characteristics include mild depressive symptoms, anxiety symptoms, and possibly traumatic stress symptoms or a combination of the three.
 There are many different types of adjustment disorders that depend on the type of stressor and symptoms an individual displays.

-To help adult individuals experiencing anxiety or depressive symptoms associated with adjustment problems, we offer anxiety and depression psychotherapy at the U-M Psychological Clinic.
+To help adult individuals experiencing anxiety or depressive symptoms associated with adjustment problems, we offer anxiety and depression psychotherapy at the University Psychological Clinic.
 In addition, we offer adults help with the life transitions that might be challenging for the individual struggling with adjustment.

-For families who are having adjustment problems associated with negotiating a life transition, at the University Center for the Child and the Family (UCCF), we offer help with family transition issues.
+For families who are having adjustment problems associated with negotiating a life transition, at the University Center for the Child and Family (UCCF), we offer help with family transition issues.
 At the UCCF, we also offer therapy for the symptoms of anxiety and depression in children and families that can be caused by adjustment problems.